microsoft/finops-toolkit/docs/powershell/cost/Get-FinOpsCostExport.md

 Gets all exports within the subscription scope filtered by a specific storage account.

-### Gets all exports within the subscription scope for a specific container.
+### Get subscription exports using a specific container.

 ```powershell
 Get-FinOpsCostExport `